bat-team/BAT-Diffusion-Test/README.md

 ## The diffusion tests of round functions

 We test the rounds of achieving full diffusion (**at bit level**) for BAT-64, BAT-128, SIMON-64 and SIMON-128.
 The codes for these tests are given in BAT and SIMON directories.
-And the results for SIMON are the same as the results given in SKINNY [1].
 The results can be found in the directory **[diffusion_tests](https://github.com/bat-team/BAT-Diffusion-Test/tree/master/diffusioin_tests)**.

 | Cipher    | Rounds for full diffusion |
 |:---------:|:-------------------------:|